Tweak Health Physio-led Pilates

 Please ring our clinic on 0405 989 107 or email us at email@example.com to find out our current class timetable.

 Can I claim with my private health fund for these classes?

 Yes, you can claim on your private health fund if you have Physio on your cover, as long as your instructor is a Physiotherapist.

-We have 5 session blocks and 10 session blocks available.
+We have 4 session blocks for weekly Physio-led appointments available.

 Please call the clinic or email us to find out more.

 Build Core Strength and Lose Weight

 Pre and Postnatal, Mums & Bubs Classes

 Rehabilitation from Injuries and/or Surgery